foxsis23/tether-wallet/README.md

 # Tether Wallet (my build)

 This is my implementation of a multi‑chain, non‑custodial wallet using WDK.
+I used the **Tether WDK Starter** as a base for the parts where a ready‑made solution was available, and then extended/customized the rest.
 Below is a short, practical README describing **what I implemented**, **how to run**, and **how to test**.

 ## ✅ Implemented Features